SpektraSystems/Azure-Data-Explorer-Labs/Hands-on lab/HOL-step-by step.md

   <!-- TOC -->
 ## Infrastructure

-1. Open Azure portal in private mode: https://portal.azure.com in the Virtual Machine.
+1. Open Azure portal in private mode: https://portal.azure.com in the Virtual Machine (on the left-hand side)

-      - Connect with the **Azure Credentials** from **Environment Details** page.
+      - Connect with the **Azure Credentials** from **Environment Details** tab.

 ![+ Create a resource is highlighted in the navigation pane of the Azure portal, and Everything is highlighted to the right.](media/image01.png "Azure Portal")